 - as long as there is a need, they will keep purchasing from a business.

 All businesses should strive to improve customer loyalty to keep clients purchasing and make them promote their brand to new audiences.
 With email marketing, brands can boost relationships with their existing customers, in turn, improving loyalty.
 Email marketers build relationships by sending relevant campaigns that increase retention and build customer loyalty, thereby yielding quicker growth than other marketing strategies.

 Why is customer loyalty important?

 - Repeat customers spend more than first-time customers.
 They have a way higher average order value that increases with the duration they have been doing business with a brand.
-After 30 months of business with a particular brand, repeat customers spend about 67% more per order.

 - Loyal customers produce higher conversion rates.
 Existing customers have way higher conversion rates than new ones.
 The average conversion rate of a loyal customer is 60% to 70%, while that of a new one is 5% to 20%

 - It boosts profits.
 To enjoy better profits, brands need to foster customer loyalty.
 Business profits go up by 25% to 95% when customer retention rates are increased by only 5%.